Create Your Future - creative careers are possible!

 Designing a costume for Miss Trunchbull

-There was great engagement and personal interpretation, in all the classes. but we also had some great feednack from the teachers within the schools.
-Here is a flovour of their responses:
+We also had some great feedback from the teachers within the schools.
+Here is a flavour of their responses:

 “It was just wonderful to see the students engage so well and see the different job opportunities open to them that link to the Arts.